Introduction

 AI Persona

-In both types of conversation, you are able to define the AI persona that the students will engage with.
-You can choose an avatar to reflect the AI persona and define the required personality traits.
+In both types of conversation, you define the AI persona that the students will engage with.
+You can choose an avatar to reflect the AI persona, give the persona a name, and define the required personality traits.
 The final stage is to decide the complexity of the responses on a scale from 1 to 10, where 1 being the most basic and 10 being the most complex.

 Reflection Question